stefanjudis/pwt-workshop/lessons/02-writing-tests/01-locators-and-actionability.md

 ### Important locator characteristics

-Playwright Test's locators include some core functionality you must be aware of.
+Playwright Test's locators include core functionality you must be aware of.

 #### Locators are strict